stand for ukrainian independence image

 One of the most well-known examples of custom fields in action is WooCommerce.
 If you have an online shop selling various products, there are certain key pieces of information you need to display with the products.

-Here we can see that the duration is five days and the price is from €345.
+On the Viaja y Estudia website, we can see that the duration of the tour is 8 days, and the price is €950.
 Since this information needs to be displayed for all travel packages, it will be set as a custom field.

-How to Add WordPress Custom Fields
+“No-Plugin Way” to Add WordPress Custom Fields

 On the editing screen for a post or page, scroll down to the custom fields meta box.

-Enter the name of the custom field you want to add, input its value, and click the Add Custom Field button.
+Enter the name of the custom field you want to add, input its value, and click the Add Custom Field” button.
 Once you are happy with your custom field(s), you can save your post or page, which will store the custom field settings.

 But if you want to edit the theme code, this is how you do it.